$80.00 – $360.00

 - Clear component labeling.
 Lots of thought went into making component placement as confusion-free as possible.
 All components are labeled with their value and type of component.
 Inputs and outputs are labeled, as are terminals for LEDs and thermal breakers.

 - Heatsinks are fitted to the TO-126 driver transistors.
 This addresses an occasional failure point for the GFA-555.
 These transistors run a little hot, and broken solder joints can develop due to heat cycling.
 The heatsinks keep the transistors quite comfortable.

 - Local power supply bypass capacitors built in.
 These added capacitors reduce noise on the power rails, and deliver fast, high-frequency currents to the input board than cannot be provided by the main power supply capacitors, which reside at the end of long supply wires.

 - Top-shelf parts from On Semi, Vishay/Dale, TE, Kemet, Panasonic, WIMA and Cornell Dubilier.

 - 0.1% tolerance resistors are used in the signal path anywhere they would affect gain.
 Channel matching should be within 0.01db.

 - The complete kit also includes two pairs of matched input transistors.
 These transistors are thermally bonded copper foil tape, paste and heat-shrink.
 They are positioned face-to-face to make this easy.

 Note: This is an intermediate-level electronics project.
 You should have some experience repairing audio amplifiers.
-I can provide only limited technical support, answering questions about the board itself, to clear up any confusion about what parts go where and such, but if you need help actually troubleshooting the amplifier, I need to charge my usual hourly rate. ($60/hr) DIYAUDIO.COM is a great resource, and there are many threads about the GFA-555.
-Before purchasing a kit, please review the instructions to be sure this is a project you’re comfortable with.
+I can only provide limited technical support, answering questions about the board itself, to clear up any confusion about what parts go where and such, but if you need help actually troubleshooting the amplifier, I need to charge my usual hourly rate. ($60/hr) DIYAUDIO.COM is a great resource, and there are many threads about the GFA-555.
+Before purchasing a kit, please review the assembly notes linked below to be sure this is a project you’re comfortable with.